 The Roof Replacement Process

-Here’s exactly what to expect from a network roofer on a replacement:
+Here’s exactly what to expect from us on a replacement:

 2. Material selection - You review shingle options, colors, and warranty tiers together, with sample boards available so you can see how different options look against your home’s exterior.